cbrand/vpnchooser/README.md

 username, password) and extracts the ssh host key from the host.
 Finally it stores it to the file passed as a command line parameter.

+For a production build you also should adjust the root password for mysql, which is stored in the docker-compose.yml file.

 After that you can start the necessary docker instances with the following command.